hastur66/Voicetranslater/README.md

-## Tamil-to-Sinhala voice translater with Google Translate, STT, & TTS
+## Tamil-to-Sinhala voice translater with Google Translate & google STT

+Flask web app to convert tamil voice inputs that get recorded from mic into text outputs on UI.